 Name: Omona Innocent

 Goal of the project: Omona’s father passed away due to HIV/AIDS when he was a child.
 His mum was accused of bewitching his father and was chased out of the community.
 Omona understands the discrimination and lack of access to healthcare and education that orphaned children and youth in rural Uganda are facing.
 His dream is to start a social entrepreneurship centre that provides skill training for orphans to generate income.
 He also wants to provide scholarships and medical services for his beneficiaries.

 Theme: Education/ Human Rights

-Goal of the project: Opiyo is an experienced radio producer and presenter in Uganda, and he wants to use his skills to mentor persons with disabilities and help them build a career in the media field.
-He founded Attitude Africa Media Space, an inclusive media platform that fosters community dialogue to fight against stigmatization, and advocate for the rights of the disabled.
+Goal of the project: Opiyo is an experienced radio producer and presenter in Uganda who wants to use his skills to mentor persons with disabilities and help them build a career in the media field.
+He founded Attitude Africa Media Space, a radio academy in which he will enable blind and partially sighted to use radio as a tool to advocate for the rights of the disabled and to fight stigmatization

 Name: Pragya Raut

 Goal of the project: Pragya was trained as an architect, but sees the limitations of the current architectural practices in Nepal.
 Her vision is that architecture should not only be a commercial tool, but a tool for creating socio-economic impact.
 She will focus on earthquake-hit areas where many become homeless and unemployed, and offer training in youth entrepreneurship.